 03

-Scriptwriting for a collaborative explainer video on Texas soil classifications, produced for agricultural extension audiences.
+Scriptwriting for a collaborative explainer video on Texas soil classifications, produced with Texas A&M AgriLife Extension for agricultural audiences.

 Essay & guide